topliceanu/learn/lambda_calculus/THEORY.md

 EX.5.3.3.|FV(t)| <= size(t) because t can have bound variables which appear in the AST Q: Is this correct?!

 # Questions:
-1. Should I implement a lambda calculus interpretor?
+* Should I implement a lambda calculus interpretor?
-2. I'm having trouble with this application to the left!
-Is it common?
-Isn't it to the right in other languages?
-3. We're encoding a pair in terms of the exhaustive set of operations we know it supports (fst, snd).
-Is it ok?
-4. Do all the types of evaluation yield the same result all the time?
+* Do all the types of evaluation yield the same result all the time?
-5. I need help with the application!
-Eg. (times c2 c2)
+* Can I do a better `equal`?
+* I don't know how to implement `tail` and I don't understand the one on Wikipedia.
-6. call-by-name vs call-by-value.
+* call-by-name vs call-by-value.
 What is the difference?
 Eg. fix and fix'
-7. I don't understand recursion with the fix function!
+* I don't understand recursion with the fix function!
 What it the practical use of learning/understanding this construct?
 Where can I use it?
-8. Let's go over how `factorial c3` works?
+* Let's go over how `factorial c3` works?
-9. Let's see how the exercises in the recursion section work.
+* Let's see how the exercises in the recursion section work.
 How do you implement a reduce method?
-10. Let's do the exercises in the formalism section.
+* Let's do the exercises in the formalism section.

 # Resources
 1. Church encodings used in TaPL [wiki](https://en.wikipedia.org/wiki/Church_encoding#List_encodings)